-In connection with the actions taken by the Compensation Committee in fiscal year 2018 for the named executive officers, the Compensation Committee reviewed publicly available compensation data of a peer group of companies that was determined with assistance from Frederic W. Cook & Co., Inc. ("F.W.
+In connection with the actions taken by the Compensation Committee in fiscal year 2019 for the named executive officers, the Compensation Committee reviewed publicly available compensation data of a peer group of companies that was determined with assistance from Frederic W. Cook & Co., Inc. ("F.W.
 Cook"), the Compensation Committee's independent compensation consultant, supplemented by survey data, when relevant public data were not available.
 The Compensation Committee used available information and monitored actions taken by the peer group companies to evaluate market trends and to assess the long-term incentive plan design aspects and overall competitiveness of our executive compensation programs.
 While the Compensation Committee did not seek to establish any specific element of compensation or total compensation at or within a prescribed range relative to the peer group of companies, it generally considers compensation arrangements to be competitive if they fall within a range of 15% above or below a market median.

-In making its fiscal 2018 compensation decisions, the Compensation Committee considered compensation data from the 20 peer companies set forth below (the "2018 Peer Group"), comprised primarily of apparel retail companies and those in related industries.
-In comparing the relative size of the Company to the peer group median, the Company approximated the median for revenue, and was positioned between the 25th percentile and the median in market capitalization, below the 25th percentile in operating income, and between the median and 75th percentile in total assets.
+In making its fiscal 2019 compensation decisions, the Compensation Committee considered compensation data from the 21 peer companies set forth below (the "2019 Peer Group"), comprised primarily of apparel retail companies and those in related industries.
+In comparing the relative size of the Company to the peer group median, the Company approximated the median for revenue and market capitalization, slightly above the 25th percentile in operating income, and between the median and 75th percentile in total assets.

-2018 Peer Group
+2019 Peer Group

-American Eagle Outfitters, Inc. The Buckle, Inc. Carter's, Inc. The Cato Corp.
-Chico's FAS, Inc. The Children's Place Retail Stores, Inc. Columbia Sportswear Company Deckers Outdoor Corporation Duluth Holdings, Inc. Express, Inc. The Finish Line, Inc. Francesca's Holdings Corporation New York & Company, Inc. Oxford Industries, Inc. Perry Ellis International, Inc. Shoe Carnival, Inc. Tailored Brands, Inc. Tilly's, Inc. Urban Outfitters, Inc. Zumiez Inc.
+American Eagle Outfitters, Inc.

+The Buckle, Inc.

+Carter's, Inc.

+The Cato Corp.

+Chico's FAS, Inc.

+The Children's Place Retail Stores, Inc.

+Columbia Sportswear Company

+Deckers Outdoor Corporation

+Duluth Holdings, Inc.

+Express, Inc.

+The Finish Line, Inc.

+Francesca's Holdings Corporation

+G-III Apparel Group, Ltd.

+RTW Retailwinds, Inc. (f/k/a New York & Company, Inc.)

+Oxford Industries, Inc.

+Perry Ellis International, Inc.

+Shoe Carnival, Inc.

+Tailored Brands, Inc.

+Tilly's, Inc.

+Urban Outfitters, Inc.

+Zumiez Inc.